timspro/server/README.md

 A wrapper around Express

 ```
-npm install neptune-server
+npm install @tim-code/server
 ```

 ## CLI

-The CLI of neptune-server is a wrapper around Nodemon
+The CLI of server is a wrapper around Nodemon

 ### Options